 Many of the improved countries are in areas like Central and South America and Africa.
 For example, originally we had Street level data for French Guiana.
 See the following example:

 With the new build, we are now processing French Guiana locations with a maximum verification level of Premise.
 For example:

 Some countries such as Thailand, Ukraine, United Arab Emirates, Israel, Romania and even Belgium are among the many countries getting major data upgrades.
 This address in Belgium was originally limited to a Postcode resolution:

 With the new build, we are now returning a Premise level response:

 This product had support for most countries and territories previously, but with the new build, we are now servicing a few new countries as well, such as: Norfolk Island, South Sudan, Svalbard and Jan Mayen and others.
 Also, in the earlier iteration of our service, we had apartment and suite level information for only the United States.
 In this build, we are adding apartment and suite level data for places like Canada, Denmark, Norway, Australia, South Korea and more.

 With this update, we are introducing more cascading logic.
 That is, if we do not know if a house number is valid, we may still return that it is a known street.
 For example this address:

 93A Ossignton Ave, Toronto, ON, M6J 2Z2

-However, if you tweak the house number so that it is no longer good, we still know that Ossignton is a good street, even if the house number is not.
-In this case we changed the house number to an invalid 10101, and now return a “Valid” but at a resolution of Street:
+However, if you tweak the house number so that it is no longer good, we still know that Ossington is a good street, even if the house number is not.
+In this case, we changed the house number to an invalid 10101, and now return a “Valid” but at a resolution of Street:

-If we take things a step further and change Ossignton Ave to Fake Ave, we now have an address that is only good to the Locality level.
+If we take things a step further and change Ossington Ave to Fake Ave, we now have an address that is only good to the Locality level.